US Daily Fantasy Sports

 Those existing relationships have also proven fruitful more recently with the legalization of sports betting.
 Now that FanDuel and DraftKings are both involved in the legal betting business, both have been able to build on the work done in those early days to extend their partnerships into sports betting.

-DFS As an Alternative to Sports Betting
+DFS and Fantasy Pick’Em as an Alternative to Sports Betting

 One of the big reasons daily fantasy caught on in the first place was its resemblance to actual sports betting.
 Although fantasy contests aren’t quite the same thing as traditional sports wagering, there are enough similarities that make DFS a worthy stand-in.